 Android was a blatant copy of the iPhone.
 The original development team may have had embryonic phone software in the works, but when the iPhone arrived, it scrapped plan A.

 No-one else had the scale, the infrastructure, the expertise or the pile of cash earned from selling iPods.
 No-one else had the motive to disrupt the phone market.

-If you like, Apple also had the ecosystem — although that’s a much-abused jargon term that can mean whatever a marketing person wants it to mean.
+If you like, Apple also had the ecosystem— although that’s a much-abused jargon term that can mean whatever a marketing person wants it to mean.
 Let’s not go down that rabbit hole here.

 Not just Apple

-So while it’s true we would now be using some form of smart mobile devices even if Apple stuck to making Macs and iPods, the change happen when it did because the company went out on a limb.
+So while it’s true we would now be using some form of smart mobile devices even if Apple stuck to making Macs and iPods, the change happened when it did because the company went out on a limb.
 That’s the broad sweep of history again.

 Yet Apple managed to democratise the business, dress it up in a format ordinary non-geek consumers could understand and relate to.
 In doing so.
 It made more money than any other company in history.